 - What advice would Benjamin Graham give you?

-- If the catalog of “Do Not” is not enough, Graham would give you the list of “Do”
+- If the “Do Not” catalog is not enough, Graham would give you the list of “Do.”

 The man who popularized value investing

 You will learn invaluable lessons if you listen to one of many Warren Buffet’s speeches on success.
 In one of many Buffet’s appearances, he says that success is more than pure intellect or energy.